julianlam/feps/fep/8b32/fep-8b32.md

 The subject of the controlled identifier document where the verification method is expressed MUST be the [owner][FEP-fe34-Owner] of the signed object, or a [DID][DIDs] that is provably associated with that actor (e.g. using a mechanism described in [FEP-c390] or [FEP-ef61]).

-If a verifier encounters an integrity proof that uses a verification method or cryptosuite that it doesn't support, it SHOULD ignore the proof and try other authentication methods.
+If a verifier encounters an integrity proof that uses a verification method that it can't resolve, or uses a cryptosuite that is not supported, or the proof has expired (as indicated by the `expires` property), the verifier SHOULD ignore the proof and try other authentication methods.

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.